ldemske/ldemske.github.io/resume.md

 #### Profile

 Technical communicator experienced with mechanical and software documentation publishing in an Agile environment. <br/>
-Extensive writing background and ability to distill complex information for ease of comprehension.
+Ability to distill complex information for ease of comprehension.

 #### Experience